JRRS1982/TutorialProjects/reactRedux/Redux.md

 4. Reducers
     - receive an action and data and transforms something / does the change we want.
+    - must return something other than undefined
+    - must produce 'state' or data, and use only the previous state and action that it is passed.
+    - must not 'reach out of iteself', to decide what value to return (it is pure / given the state/data + action it needs), should not make an API request, or reach out into the DOM make a DB request.
+We return a computation on the two object that it is given as parameters.
+    - must not mutate the state it reutrns, it should create a new state.
+This is a soft rule, but if followed will save from an edge case.
+The [...state, action.payload] i.e. a
     - nb the first time a reducer is called it will have no value in 'oldListOfClaims', for the payload to be added to, so a default will need to be provided.

+`useful reducer examples`
+- Removing an element from an array return state.filter(element => element !== 'whatYouWantToRemove')
+- Adding an element to an array return [...state, 'whatYouWantToAdd']
+- Replacing an element in an array return state.map(el => el === 'hi' ? 'bye' : el)
+- Updating a property in an object return {...state, name: 'Sam'}
+- Adding a property to an object return {...state, age: 30}
+- Remoing a property from an object return {...state, age: undefined} OR via lodash library _.omit(state, 'age') which will create a new object without that property called age.

 ```
 const claimsHistory = (oldListOfClaims = [], action) => {
   if (action.type === 'CREATE_CLAIM) { // if this reducer cares about this action type